Baruch Spinoza: Memory and memorials

-Depictions and influence in literature
+In popular culture

 Spinoza's life and work have been the subject of interest for several writers.
 For example, this influence was considerably early in German literature, where Goethe makes a glowing mention of the philosopher in his memoirs, highlighting the positive influence of the Ethics in his personal life.
 The same thing happened in the case of his compatriot, the poet Heine, who is also lavish in praise for Spinoza on his On the History of Religion and Philosophy in Germany (1834).

 In the following century, the Argentinian Jorge Luis Borges famously wrote two sonnets in his honor ("Spinoza" in El otro, el mismo, 1964; and "Baruch Spinoza" in La moneda de hierro, 1976), and several direct references to Spinoza's philosophy can be found in this writer's work.
 Also in Argentina and previously to Borges, the Ukrainian-born Jewish intellectual Alberto Gerchunoff wrote a novella about philosopher's early sentimental life, Los amores de Baruj [sic] Spinoza (lit.
 "The loves of Baruj Spinoza", 1932), recreating a supposed affair or romantic interest with Clara Maria van den Enden, daughter of his Latin teacher and philosophical preceptor, Franciscus.

 That is not the only work of fiction where the philosopher appears as the main character.
-In 1837 the German writer Berthold Auerbach dedicated to him the first novel in his series on Jewish history, translated into English in 1882 (Spinoza: a Novel).
+In 1837 the German writer Berthold Auerbach dedicated to him the first novel in his series on Jewish history, translated into English in 1882 (Spinoza: A Novel).
 (Note: See complete text on Wikisource.)
 Some other novels of biographical nature have appeared more recently, such as The Spinoza Problem (2012; a parallel story between the philosopher's formative years, and the fascination that his work had on the Nazi leader Alfred Rosenberg) by psychiatrist Irvin D. Yalom, or O Segredo de Espinosa (lit.
 "The Secret of Spinoza", 2023) by Portuguese journalist José Rodrigues dos Santos.
 Spinoza also appears in the first novel of the Argentinian activist Andres Spokoiny, El impío (lit.
 "The Impious", 2021), about the marrano physician and philosopher Juan de Prado, a key influence in Spinoza's biography.

 Spinoza's Ethics play a central role in Isaac Bashevis Singer's short story, The Spinoza of Market Street.
 The main character, Dr. Nahum Fischelson, studies the book religiously, and holds Spinoza in divine esteem.

+Spinoza's writings feature prominently in Paul Schrader's film The Basics of Philosophy, which focuses on a professor's struggles with the moral question of whether one can ever truly change.
+Actor Karl Glusman portrays Spinoza when the protagonist imagines meeting him in person.